ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 The following section provide some sample code sequences for addressing static data.
-The samples are provided to illustrate the effects on code-generation of the code-models.
+The samples are provided to illustrate the effects on code-generation of the code models.

 Get the address of a symbol defined in the same ELF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^